uniqna/uniqna/README.md

 To set up your own instance of uniqna to develop with, refer to our Install Guide (Will be updated)

 Thanks for wanting to make uniqna better!
-Please read more on contributions in CONTRIBUTING.md
+Please read more on contributions in CONTRIBUTING.md (Will be updated)

 If you're new to contributing to Open Source on Github, [this guide](https://guides.github.com/activities/contributing-to-open-source/) can help you get started.
 Contributing to Open Source can seem very indimidating at first, but I promise it'll be fun :)